-Three different aqueous environmental samples-one surface water and two waste waters-were analyzed for their AOF content following the procedure given in DIN 38409-59.
+Three different aqueous environmental samples-one surface water and two waste waters-were analyzed for their AOF content, as described below.

-In contrast to other adsorbable organically bound halogens (i.e., AOCI, AOBr, and AOI), it is crucial for the determination of AOF that the samples have a neutral pH to avoid absorption of inorganic fluorine.
-Therefore, the samples were prepared by adding 0.5 mL of a 2 mol/L sodium nitrate solution to 100 mL sample.
-The adsorption of organofluorine was achieved on activated carbon as an automated sample preparation step (APU sim, Analytik Jena).
-Automation makes it a standardized preparation method with excellent repeatability and a high sample throughput.
-In short, two carbon cartridges connected in series are flushed with 100 mL sample with a flow rate of 3 mL/min.
+In contrast to other adsorbable organically bound halogens (i.e., chlorine - AOCl, bromine - AOBr, and iodine - AOI), it is crucial for the determination of AOF that the samples have a neutral pH to prevent absorption of any inorganic fluorine.
+Therefore, each 100 mL sample was pretreated with 0.5 mL of a 2 mol/L sodium nitrate solution.

+Organofluorine adsorption was achieved on activated carbon as an automated sample preparation step

+(APU sim, Analytik Jena).
+Automation standardizes the preparation method resulting in excellent repeatability and allows for a high sample throughput.
+In this step, two carbon cartridges connected in series are flushed with 100 mL sample with a flow rate of 3 mL/min.
 After adsorption, the two carbon cartridges are washed with 25 mL of a 0.01 mol/L sodium nitrate solution at a flow rate of 3 mL/min.
 After finishing the sample preparation, the complete content of the two cartridges is transferred into two separate ceramic boats for analysis by CIC.